htcondor/htmap/docs/source/tips-and-tricks.rst

 errors can easily be adapted (such as hung jobs, etc).

 The CLI is useful to monitor and modify ongoing jobs.
-Generally, in simple use cases the HTMap developers write three scripts:
+Generally, in simple use cases we recommend writing two or three scripts:

 * A script for job submission (which is run once).
 * A script for monitoring jobs (which is run many times).